RobertZetterlund/intro-to-ai/assignment1/report.md

 - Decisions

+  - We selected two datasets from different sources.
+We found datasets containing both life expectancy and GDP per capita.
+But we wanted to use two datasets for the learning of experience of merging datasets.
   - We decided to merge the data-sets and only include entities within both.
   - We selected year 2017 because that was the latest year that both our datasets had data from.
-  - We selected two datasets from different sources ...
-  -

 - Assumptions
   - We assume that the spelling of countries and the use of the country code are consistent across the datasets.